All Resources

 • The capability for enterprises to train their LLMs and seamlessly integrate them into Sentra's classification engine for improved proprietary data classification.

 We are excited about the possibilities that this advancement will unlock for our customers as we continue to innovate and redefine cloud data security.
+To learn more about Sentra’s LMM-powered classification engine, request a demo today.

-Ron has more than 20 years of tech hands-on and leadership experience, focusing on cybersecurity, cloud, big data, and machine learning.
-Following his military experience, Ron built a company that was sold to Oracle.
-He became a serial entrepreneur and a seed investor in several cybersecurity startups, including Axonius, Firefly, Guardio, Talon Cyber Security, and Lightricks.
+Discover Ron’s expertise, shaped by over 20 years of hands-on tech and leadership experience in cybersecurity, cloud, big data, and machine learning.
+As a serial entrepreneur and seed investor, Ron has contributed to the success of several startups, including Axonius, Firefly, Guardio, Talon Cyber Security, and Lightricks, after founding a company acquired by Oracle.

 Subscribe